vishalcloudyuga/dcos-docs/1.9/usage/debugging/gui-debugging/index.md

 ---
-post_title: Debugging from the DC/OS GUI
+post_title: Debugging from the DC/OS Web Interface
 feature_maturity: experimental
 menu_order: 20
 ---

-You can also debug your service or pod from the DC/OS GUI.
+You can also debug your service or pod from the DC/OS web interface.

-## Service and Pod Health Summaries
+## Service and Pod Health and Status Summaries

+If you have added a Marathon health check to your service or pod, the **Services Health** box on the DC/OS dashboard will report the health of your service or pod.

-The DC/OS dashboard displays a **Services Health** box that tells you at a glance whether your service or pod is healthy.
-The **Services** -> **Services** page lists each service and its status.
+The **Services** > **Services** page lists each service or pod, the resouces it has requested, and its status.
 Possible statuses are `Deploying`, `Waiting`, or `Running`.
+If you have set up a Marathon health check, you can also see the health of your service or pod: a green dot for healthy and a red dot for unhealthy.
+If you have not set up a health check, the dot will be gray.

 ## Debugging Page

 Clicking the name of a service or pod and then the `Debug` tab reveals a detailed debugging page.
-There, you will see sections for **Last Changes**, **Last Task Failure**, **Task Statistics**, **Recent Resource Offers**, a **Summary** of resource offers and what percentage of those offers matched your pod or service's requirements, and a **Details** section that lists the host where your servive or pod is running and which resource offers were successful and unsuccessful for each deployment.
+There, you will see sections for **Last Changes**, **Last Task Failure**, **Task Statistics**, **Recent Resource Offers**, a **Summary** of resource offers and what percentage of those offers matched your pod or service's requirements, and a **Details** section that lists the host where your service or pod is running and which resource offers were successful and unsuccessful for each deployment.
 You can use the information on this page to learn where and how you need to modify your service or pod definition.

 ![Debug Screen](/docs/1.9/usage/debugging/img/debug-ui.png)